SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Spooling to Disk
 ----------------

-When there is not enough RAM to process a statement, SQream DB will spill over data to the ``temp`` folder in the storage disk.
+When there is not enough RAM to process a statement, SQreamDB will spill over data to the ``temp`` folder in the storage disk.
 While this ensures that a statement can always finish processing, it can slow down the processing significantly.
 It's worth identifying these statements, to figure out if the cluster is configured correctly, as well as potentially reduce the statement size.